vaibhavbhalla2505/Book-management-system/Readme.md

 10 ) Coverting functions into ES6 classes i.e., making it easier to create and manage objects with methods and properties

+11 ) Implementing the inheritance i.e., Parent class responsible for managing books locally, while the child class that extends parent class to add functionality for fetching book data from an external API.

 # Technology used
 Frontend-HTML,CSS,Javascript